 Accounting Degrees in Indiana

 One of the top Midwest states in terms of GDP, Indiana is home to seven Fortune 500 companies, and all the “Big Four” international accounting firms (Deloitte & Touche, KPMG, PricewaterhouseCoopers, and Ernst & Young) maintain offices around the state.
 Indiana’s complex state economy produces and trades in industries including steel, rubber, coal, pharmaceuticals, and automobiles, giving prospective financial service specialists many sectors to choose from.
 More than 20,000 accountants and auditors serve the state of Indiana, which is higher than the national average proportional to population, and that number is expected to grow steadily in the future.
-The Bureau of Labor Statistics projects a growth rate of 14.2% for accounting jobs through 2024, almost 4% higher than the national average.
+The Bureau of Labor Statistics projects a growth rate of 11% for accounting jobs from 2016 to 2026, higher than the national average.

 Indiana at a glance